Project N95's Guide to Mask Sizing and Fit

 Mask Size Comparison Chart

-Use this chart to understand how different mask sizes are shown on the Project N95 site based on mask type and to understand which mask size to choose based on your face size.
+Use this chart to understand how different mask sizes are shown on the Project N95 site based on mask type and to understand which face mask size to choose based on your face size.

 |Face Size||N95||KN95||KF94||Other High Filtration Masks|